Universal Tutte characters via combinatorial coalgebras: Abstract

 \section{Abstract}

-The Tutte polynomial is the most general invariant of matroids and graphs that can be computed recursively by deleting and contracting edges.
-We generalize this invariant to any class of combinatorial objects with deletion and contraction operations, associating to each such class a universal Tutte character by a functorial procedure.
+This work discusses the extraction of meaningful invariants of combinatorial objects from coalgebra or bialgebra structures.
+The Tutte polynomial is an invariant of graphs well known for the formula which computes it recursively by deleting and contracting edges, and for its universality with respect to similar recurrence.
+We generalize this to all classes of combinatorial objects with deletion and contraction operations, associating to each such class a universal Tutte character by a functorial procedure.
 We show that these invariants satisfy a universal property and convolution formulae similar to the Tutte polynomial.
-With this machinery we recover classical invariants for delta-matroids, matroid perspectives, relative and colored matroids, generalized permutohedra, and arithmetic matroids, and produce some new convolution formulae.
-Our principal tools are combinatorial coalgebras and their convolution algebras.
-Our results generalize in an intrinsic way the recent results of Krajewski--Moffatt--Tanasa \cite{KMT}.
+With this machinery we recover classical invariants for delta-matroids, matroid perspectives, relative and colored matroids, generalized permutohedra, and arithmetic matroids.
+We also produce some new invariants along with new convolution formulae.